AnimMouse/animmouse-website/content/post/how-to-install-linux-mint-on-btrfs/index.md

 2. Type `sudo xed /etc/default/grub`.
 3. Add `GRUB_RECORDFAIL_TIMEOUT=0` on the file.
 (If you are not sure that you can access UEFI settings, use 1 instead.)
 4. Type `sudo update-grub` to update GRUB settings.

+Screenshots taken on Linux Mint 20.2 using VirtualBox 6.1.26